CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 ICP discovery

-Apollo requires you to know your filters (title, company size, industry) before searching.
+Apollo requires you to know your filters (or let Vibe GTM infer them).
 CloneICP lets you describe your ICP in natural language and discovers patterns you might not have considered.

 Pay-per-use